codacy/docs/docs/organizations/integrations/jira-integration.md

 1. On Atlassian's website, authorize Codacy to access your Atlassian account.
 Once successful, you're redirected back to Codacy.

-Upon installation, Codacy imports all open Jira issues that were created within the 90-day period preceding the integration and labeled as **security** (case-insensitive) and displays them on the item list, along with items from other sources.
+Upon installation, Codacy imports all open Jira issues that were created within the 90-day period preceding the integration.

-Items are then synchronized daily with the matching Jira issues throughout their lifecycle.
-For more information, see [when Codacy opens and closes security items](../managing-security-and-risk.md#opening-and-closing-items) and [how Codacy assigns security item severities](../managing-security-and-risk.md#item-severities-and-deadlines).
+For more information on how the integration works, see [when Codacy opens and closes security items](../managing-security-and-risk.md#opening-and-closing-items) and [how Codacy assigns security item severities](../managing-security-and-risk.md#item-severities-and-deadlines).

 ## Uninstalling the Jira integration